MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 In a crash report, you can see the current threads that were active when the app crashed.
 The thread that crashed is highlighted in red for you to better understand the state of the app.

 ![App Center shows you current threads at the time of the crash](~/diagnostics/images/new-threads.png)

+> [!NOTE]
+> Only the main thread at the time of the error will be available for WPF and WinForms reports

 ## Configure Alerts